 - 1. Low efficiency - 2.
 Affected by weather condition and seasons - 3.
-Must be properly maintained even when not in use
+Must be properly maintained even when not in use - 4.
+Costliest power compared to all other farms of power.

 Animal Power

 This is still used in several countries, and may be derived from oxen, buffalos, donkeys, camels or horses.
 Such power may be used for both stationary and mobile operations.
 Animals have a capacity to be overloaded for a short periods of time and they provide good traction (grip) even in difficult conditions.